 For many individuals living with a mental disorder, an emotional support animal (ESA) can be an invaluable addition to their lives, both every day and in crisis.
 Unlike physical or psychiatric service animals, ESAs have fewer federal protections, but getting an ESA letter from the right professional can expand your rights.
 But who can write an ESA letter?
-To help you determine your eligibility and accelerate the process of becoming a certified owner of an ESA, let’s look at the different professionals that can make it happen.
+To help you determine your eligibility and accelerate the process of becoming a certified owner of an ESA, let’s look at the different professionals who can make it happen.

 6 Healthcare Professionals Who Can Write an ESA Letter